CasperWA/push-protected/README.md

-# Push to Status Check-Protected Branches - GitHub Action
+# Push Protected - GitHub Action

+_**Push to "status check"-protected branches.**_

-Push commit(s) to a branch protected by required status checks by creating a temporary branch, where status checks are run, before fast-forward merging it into the protected branch, finally removing the temporary branch.
+Push commit(s) to a branch protected by required [status checks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) by creating a temporary branch, where status checks are run, before fast-forward merging it into the protected branch, finally removing the temporary branch.

-In order to perform commits prior to the push updates, you should pass a sh script to `changes`.
+In order to perform commits prior to the push updates, you should pass a bash/sh script to `changes`.
-The name should be a complete relative path from the root of the repository (on GitHub) to the file.
+The name should be a complete relative path from the root of the repository to the file.
 See below for an example.

+> **Note**: Currently this action _only_ supports status checks that are GitHub Action status checks, i.e., no third-party status checks are currently supported (like, e.g., protecting a branch with Travis CI checks).
+> This is expected, however, to be added in the future.

 ## Update your workflow